<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=138564948490490&amp;ev=PageView&amp;noscript=1">

 AT&T,

-Have you looked at the AT&T memos (see below) recently discussing how rising interest rates will drop some AT&T employees pensions by 30%?
-If AT&T is putting this in a Memo it must be important.
+In case you haven't seen the recent AT&T memos discussing how rising interest rates will drop some AT&T employees pensions by 30%, we have attached them below with some clarifying details about how they could affect your plan because, if AT&T is putting it in a Memo, it must be important.

-Every news site that you visit, the headlines are plastered with "LUMP SUMS FALLING". " MORTGAGE RATES SURGE", “HISTORICAL INFLATION RATES HIGHEST IN 40 YEARS” or “HIGHEST INTEREST RATES IN THE 15 LAST YEARS”.
+Every news site that you visit, the headlines are plastered with "LUMP SUMS FALLING". " MORTGAGE RATES SURGE", “HISTORICAL INFLATION RATES HIGHEST IN 40 YEARS” or “HIGHEST INTEREST RATES IN THE 15 LAST YEARS," but we're going to cut straight to how that affects you as an AT&T employee potentially approaching retirement.

-So let us start with the definition of Inflation.
-Inflation is known as the increase in general price levels of goods and services.
-Inflation is measured through the CPI, the Consumer Price Index, which is produced by the Bureau of Labor Statistics.
+So, let us start with the definition of inflation.
+Inflation is known as an increase in the general price levels of goods and services.
+It is measured through the CPI (Consumer Price Index) produced by the Bureau of Labor Statistics.

 New call-to-action